Advanced Surgery

 Cruciate & Knee Surgery

 Cranial cruciate ligament failure is a common orthopaedic problem in dogs.
-The ligament helps to stabilise the knee joint whilst allowing it to flex & extend.
-Most commonly, the ligament fails due to a degenerative process, in which case the other ligament may also be affected at some point.
-Less commonly, the cause is purely an athletic injury in an active dog that jumps.
+This ligament stabilises the knee joint while allowing it to flex and extend.
+In most cases, the ligament fails due to a degenerative process.
+As a result, the other ligament may also become affected over time.
+However, in some cases, the cause is an athletic injury, particularly in active dogs that jump.

 MMP (Modified Maquet Procedure)

-One of the operations we perform is called an MMP (Modified Maquet Procedure), which is a technique which advances the position of part of the tibia.
-This gives the effect of modifying the forces on the knee joint to neutralise the instability caused by the ligament rupture.
+One of the procedures we perform is the MMP (Modified Maquet Procedure).
+This technique advances part of the tibia.
+Consequently, it changes the forces within the knee joint.
+As a result, it helps to reduce instability caused by ligament rupture.

 TTA (Tibial Tuberosity Advancement)